ehcloninger/my72mgb/_pages/about.md

 I'm doing all this work because I don't see myself riding a motorcycle in 5 years.
 Too many bad lifestyle choices have left my lower back in a mess.
 I'll be much better off driving a slow classic car than a motorcycle that tempts me to drive 150mph.

+## Credit Where Credit is Due

+This site is built using the [Jekyll](https://jekyllrb.com/) static site generator.
+The template is [Minimal Mistakes](https://mademistakes.com/) by Michael Rose.
+Hosting is currently on Amazon AWS.
+Code for this site is available at [Github](https://github.com/ehcloninger/my72mgb).